 - Not receiving signals on all 4 wheels

 To rectify the issue of a Jeep Wrangler TPMS sensor not reading, one can try performing the 2019 Jeep Wrangler TPMS reset procedure to recalibrate the system and resolve any malfunction.

 - Visit your local dealership to have the TPMS module scanned and possibly reprogrammed, and all-wheel sensors tested and reset.

 - They have a portable device to do this without physically having to remove any wheels.

 - A decent dealership shouldn’t charge you for a simple scan.

 - Reprogramming each sensor will be charged for.

 The tire pressure should vary with external temperature by roughly 1 psi (7 kPa) for every 12°F (6.5°C).
 This means that when the outside ambient temperature decreases, the tire pressure will decrease.
 Tire pressure should always be set based on cold inflation tire pressure.

 The tire pressure is determined after the vehicle has been parked for a minimum of three hours.
-Alternative if the vehicle has been driven less than 1 mile (1.6 km) after a three-hour period.
+Alternative if the vehicle has been driven less than 1 mile (1.6 km) after three hours.

 If you managed to determine one or more of your sensors are defective, replace them with a genuine OEM part.
 Aftermarket sensors have proven to be more unreliable.
 There are 3 sensors located on the chassis that manage the 4x TPMS sensors on each wheel.
 Your spare tire sensor is inactive until it is replaced by one of the wheels.